 In seventh place was Disney, another children’s publisher that had a good run with bestsellers last year, particularly in the frontlist fiction category It had 25 books reach the Children’s Frontlist Fiction bestseller list, led by six Star Wars titles and six books by author Rick Riordan.

 Houghton Mifflin Harcourt, which last week reported sales of $165.6 million in its trade division in 2016, was #8 on the units-sold list.
 Workman was in ninth place.
 Among its titles that sold more than 100,000 print copies last year were Atlas Obscura: An Explorer’s Guide to the World’s Hidden Wonders (which sold about 172,000 copies through BookScan outlets) and What to Expect When You’re Expecting (which sold more than 138,000 copies).
-Claiming the 10th spot on the list was Sourcebooks.
-The independent publisher’s top bestseller through BookScan outlets last year was The Cellar, which sold about 102,000 print copies.
+Claiming the 10th spot on the list was Sterling, the publishing subsidiary of Barnes & Noble.

-Publishers in the 11th through 20th places were a mix of independent presses (such as Norton, Kensington, Chronicle), divisions of larger companies (Sterling, owned by Barnes & Noble; Dover, owned by LSC Communications), children’s publishers (Candlewick), and religion houses (B&H Publishing, Tyndale).
+Publishers in the 11th through 20th places were a mix of independent presses (such as Norton, Kensington, Chronicle, Sourcebooks), divisions of larger companies (Dover, owned by LSC Communications), children’s publishers (Candlewick), and religion houses (B&H Publishing, Tyndale).
 John Wiley’s #12 spot on the list reflects sales of its business books and other trade-oriented titles to general retailers, rather than its educational materials.

 Both Dover and Sterling continued to do well with adult coloring books in 2016, although sales in the category cooled compared to 2015.
 B&N said that because of strong adult coloring book demand, sales of Sterling titles to retailers other than B&N were almost 22% higher in fiscal 2016 than in fiscal 2015.